2.18 Provisions and contingencies

 - Attrition rate indicated above represents the Company's best estimate of employee turnover in future (other than on account of retirement, death or disablement) determined considering various factors such as nature of business, retention policy, industry factors, past experience, etc.

-Note 46 Employees Stock Option Plan
+Note 48 Employees Stock Option Plan

 The Company has in place following employee stock option plans, as approved by shareholders of the Company in compliance

-with Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021:
+with Securities and Exchange Board of India (Share Based Employee Benefits and sweat equity) regulations, 2021:

-obliged to settle them by issue of equal number of equity shares.
-Out of the above approved options, 262,060 options have been granted to the eligible employees with vesting period of 1 year and exercise period of maximum 6 months.
+a) Share India Employees Stock Option Scheme, 2022 [ESOS 2022]: In accordance with this scheme, 30,00,000 share options were approved for issue to the eligible employees, at an exercise price of ' 2 per share.
+As per the scheme, the Company is obliged to settle them by issue of equal number of equity shares (having face value of '2/-).
+Out of the above approved options, so far 19,14,965 options have been granted to the eligible employees with vesting period of 1 year and exercise period of maximum 6 months.

-committee.
-As per the scheme, the company is obliged to settle them by issue of equal number of equity shares.
-Out of the above approved options, 75,400 options have been granted to the eligible employees with vesting period of 3 years and exercise period of maximum 1 year.
+b) Share India Employees Stock Option Scheme - II [ESOS-II]: In accordance with this scheme, 10,00,000 share options were approved for issue to the eligible employees, at an exercise price as may be determined by Nomination & Remuneration committee.
+As per the scheme, the Company is obliged to settle them by issue of equal number of equity shares (having face value of '2/-).
+Out of the above approved options, so far 3,77,000 options have been granted to the eligible employees with vesting period of 3 years and exercise period of maximum 1 year.

-Note 48 Fund Utilisation of the amounts raised through Public
+Note 50 Fund Utilisation of the amounts raised through Public

 Rights Issue Proceeds and Detachable Warrants:

-During the financial year 2022-23, the Company came up with a rights issue of 638,131 equity shares (1 right share for every 50 equity shares held) of face value of ' 10/- each (“Rights Equity Shares”) along with 10,848,227 detachable warrants (17 warrants for every 1 Right Equity Shares).
-The Rights Equity Shares as well as the detachable warrants were issued at a price of ' 700/-each (including premium of ' 690/- each).
-The total issue size was ' 80,404.51 lacs which consists of Right shares of ' 4,466.92 lacs and Detachable warrant of ' 75,937.59 lacs.
+During the financial year 2022-23, the Company came up with a rights issue of 6,38,131 equity shares (1 right share for every 50 equity shares held) of face value of '10/- each (“Rights equity shares”) along with 1,08,48,227 detachable warrants (17 warrants for every 1 right equity shares allotted).
+The rights equity shares as well as the detachable warrants were issued at a price of ' 700/- each (including premium of '690/- each).
+The total issue size was ' 80,404.51 lakhs which consists of Right shares of ' 4,466.92 lakhs and Detachable warrant of ' 75,937.59 lakhs.

 Level 2: The fair value of financial instruments that are not traded in an active market is determined using valuation techniques which maximise the use of observable market data and rely as little as possible on entity-specific estimates.
 If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.